It’s easy to conclude that refined sugar is best left alone; the hard part is breaking the addiction.

 Stress causes sugar cravings!
 Yoga, exercise, deep breathing, and essential oils are a few examples of healthy ways to manage stress.

 Make it your mission to get on a strict sleep schedule.
-Try to go to bed and wake up at the same time every day, avoid eating or drinking alcohol before bed (drink raw juice instead!), and try to steer clear of the screens (phone, tablet, computer, TV) a few hours before bedtime.
+Try to go to bed and wake up at the same time every day and try to steer clear of the screens (phone, tablet, computer, TV) a few hours before bedtime.

 Sugar cravings are worsened by blood sugar spikes and crashes.
 Get more protein into your diet to help keep them at bay.
 Stock your fridge with plant-based protein smoothies and keep nuts in your purse, car, or desk drawer to stop sugar cravings in their tracks.